wetw0rk/Sickle/README.md

 ```

 ### Installation
 Sickle is written in Python3 and to have full functionality I recommend installing [capstone](http://www.capstone-engine.org/), however at the moment the only "function" that requires capstone is disassembly.
-If you don't need the disassembly function Sickle should work out of the box.
+If you don't need the disassembly function, Sickle should work out of the box.
 Installation of Capstone is as easy as 1,2,3:
 - apt-get install python3-pip
 - pip3 install capstone

 Another thing to note is that if you do not compile your shellcode in NASM I have added an "[objdump2shellcode](https://github.com/wetw0rk/objdump2shellcode) like" function.
 Although I recommend using NASM for a streamline experience.
-For ease of access I prefer to add it to the /usr/bin/ directory like so, however if you use [Black Arch Linux](https://blackarch.org/index.html) Sickle comes pre-installed (previously known as objdump2shellcode). :
+For ease of access I prefer to add it to the /usr/bin/ directory, however if you use [Black Arch Linux](https://blackarch.org/index.html) Sickle comes pre-installed (previously known as objdump2shellcode). :

 ```sh
 root@wetw0rk:~# chmod +x sickle.py